fcarvalhopacheco/whots18-data-report/docs/source/4_section.md

 Temperature is reported on the ITS-90 scale.
 Salinity and all derived units were calculated using the UNESCO (1981) routines; salinity is reported in the Practical Salinity(SA) scale (PSS-78).
-Oxygen is reported in umol kg-1.
+Oxygen is reported in umol/kg.

 ### CTD Sensor Calibration and Corrections